neoneye/newton-commander/readme.md

 # Newton Commander

-A dual-pane file manager with tabs for Mac OS X.
+A dual-pane file manager with tabs for Mac OS X, inspired by [Total Commander](http://www.ghisler.com/)

+> _Newton Commander is still in the very early stages of development, all bug reports, feature requests, and general feedback are greatly appreciated!_

 # Download